-Customer Identification Program.
 Each VC Licensee must "to the extent reasonable and practicable" maintain a customer identification program ("CIP") which requires, among other things:

-- Verification of the identity of a customer at account opening, including verifying the customer's name, physical address and other identifying information, checking whether the customer is on the Specially Designated Nationals list maintained by the U.S. Department of Treasury's Office of Foreign Assets Control, and conducting enhanced due diligence for high-risk customers, highvolume accounts or accounts on which a SAR has been filed; - Establishment of enhanced due diligence policies, procedures and controls to protect against money laundering for accounts maintained for non-U.S. persons and non-U.S. VC Licensees; - Prohibition on the maintenance of relationships of any type with entities that do not have a physical presence in any country (i.e., foreign shell entities); and

-• Verification of the identity of accountholders prior to initiating any transaction having a value greater than \$3,000.
+- Verification of the identity of a customer at account opening, including verifying the customer's name, physical address and other identifying information; checking whether the customer is on the U.S. Department of Treasury's Office of Foreign Assets Control's "Specially Designated Nationals" list; and conducting enhanced due diligence for high-risk customers, high-volume accounts or accounts on which a SAR has been filed; - Establishment of enhanced due diligence policies, procedures and controls to protect against money laundering for accounts maintained for non-U.S. persons and non-U.S. VC Licensees; - Prohibition on maintaining relationships of any type with entities that do not have a physical presence in any country (i.e., foreign shell entities); and - Verification of the identity of accountholders prior to initiating any transaction having a value greater than \$3,000.

-Several of these CIP requirements exceed the requirements imposed on money services businesses under the BSA and its implementing regulations.5 The NYDFS appears to also draw from AML regulations and guidance applicable to depository institutions, by requiring VC Licensees to treat customers as accountholders, conduct enhanced due diligence and prohibit the establishment of customer relationships with foreign shell entities.
+Several of these CIP requirements exceed the requirements imposed on money services businesses under the BSA and its implementing regulations.
+The NYDFS appears to also draw from AML regulations and guidance appli-cable to depository institutions (e.g., banks and credit unions), by requiring VC Licensees to treat customers as accountholders, conduct enhanced due diligence and prohibit the establishment of customer relationships with foreign shell entities.